What Are Braxton Hicks Contractions?

-To figure out if the contractions you are feeling are the real thing and you're going into labor, ask yourself the following questions.
+To figure out whether your contractions are the real thing and you're going into labor, ask yourself these questions.

 How often do the contractions happen?

-- False Labor: Contractions are often irregular and do not get closer together.
+- False labor: Contractions are often irregular and don’t get closer together.

-- True Labor: Contractions come at regular intervals and last about 30-70 seconds.
-As time goes on, they get closer together and stronger.
+- True labor: Contractions come at regular intervals and last about 30 to 70 seconds.
+As time goes on, they get stronger and closer together.

-- False Labor: Contractions may stop when you walk or rest, or may even stop if you change positions.
+- False labor: Contractions may stop when you walk or rest.
+They may go away if you change positions.

 How strong are they?

-- False Labor: Contractions are usually weak and do not get much stronger.
+- False labor: Contractions are usually weak and don't get much stronger.
 Or they may be strong at first and then get weaker.

 Where do you feel the pain?